 Do it regularly.
 Treat each social media platform as a separate “individual” and adapt your posts for it – image size, text, with or w/o hashtags, etc. Be sure to respond to your followers’ comments, and engage with the posts that others share.
 It will pay off, both SEO wise, and number of followers/engagement rate wise.

-We get this question in almost every SEO Facebook live video and SEO consultancy call, so we’d like to debunk it.
+We get this question quite often, so we’d like to debunk it.
 It’s a Myth.
-Google doesn’t really care if you include the word “photography” into your domain name (website url) – so it’s up to you.
+Google doesn’t really care if you include the word “photography” into your domain name (website URL) – so it’s up to you.

 We’d recommend promoting your brand name through your domain name, to strengthen brand recognition and awareness.